 Latin Americans seek more time to join COVAX vaccine facility

-BRASILIA, Sept 17 (Reuters) - Several Latin American countries have informed the World Health Organization (WHO) they intend to request more time to sign up for its global COVID-19 vaccine facility known as COVAX, an official at the WHO's regional branch said on Thursday.
+BRASILIA/GENEVA, Sept 18 (Reuters) - A group of Central and Latin American countries have informed the World Health Organization (WHO) they intend to request more time to sign up for its global COVID-19 vaccine facility known as COVAX, according to a diplomat and a WHO official.

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle ;))